Created by Josh Bailey, Managed by Herohodgson– Last updated 3/18/21

 “Drip feed” vs “Burst” Thwarting – This is not so much a single archetype as it is a consideration of how you want to focus or balance these two types of thwart options.
 By “drip feed” I mean sources of small but repeatable thwarting like Surveillance Team, Beat Cop, and Interrogation Room.
 It’s enough to offset the regular accrual of threat during Step 1 of the Villain Phase, but not generally quick enough to respond to bad side schemes or quickly save you when completing the main scheme is imminent.
 For those situations you want “burst” thwarting that removes a large amount at one time, but maybe comes from an event that won’t always be available in your hand like For Justice!, Counterintelligence, Spider-Man ally, or Jessica Jones in certain situations.
 For solo, the drip feed type can be enough if your hero can soak attacks and stay in hero mode.
 For multiplayer, and any time your hero is nearly incapable of thwarting on their own, you will definitely want multiple sources of burst thwarting.

 Preparations – This is currently the only true archetype distinct from generic Justice builds and is probably only viable in Black Widow and requires purchasing her pack.
 There are preparations for every aspect and also basic preparations, but the ability of Agent Coulson and the fact that Justice has one more Preparation than other aspects means Justice is the undisputed home for this deck right now.
+You might not even run Coulson, however, outside of a Black Widow deck.
 Outside of Black Widow’s signature cards, the centerpiece of the deck is Agent Coulson searching out either Counterintelligence or Spycraft as needed.
 You could maybe make a case for Black Panther for this archetype as Shuri can also get the preparations out of the deck.
+A lot of the great Justice cards are also of an energy resource type, making Captain Marvel really shine in this aspect with so many of her cards synergizing with this resource.

 Ally Swarm – This type of deck is all about getting as many allies into play as often as possible.
 Rapid Response can be a key card in this deck, along with Make The Call.
+Rapid Response works well with big allies like Goliath and Nick Fury, or even just Maria Hill, in order to not only get an ally, back but draw a card too.
 Beyond providing sources of damage and thwarting, allies in this deck are important to use as defenders so that they can block a big attack and also remove themselves from play so you have an open slot for a new ally.
 This type of strategy can be powerful in any hero, but it’s possible that the repeated playing of allies can get expensive so it can be easier to pull off with a hero that has additional resource cards in their signature set like Captain Marvel or Black Panther.
+If you’re wanting to try this archetype, you will need the Ant-Man pack, which contains most of the leadership upgrades you need.

 Voltron Allies – This still-developing archetype is differentiated from the above type of ally build in that you are investing in upgrades for your allies and keeping them around for multiple turns or potentially the whole game.
 Some key cards here are Iron Man ally, Inspired, Team Training, and the upcoming Reinforced Suit.
 You are less likely to depend on your allies for defense with a build like this, so you probably will not want to use a hero that cannot defend or take much damage.
 Otherwise, the same hero considerations from above will apply because while you are playing allies less often, you’re making up for that by investing in upgrades and potentially healing.
 Another interesting hero to consider here is Spider Woman, because she can combine aspects to get otherwise-impossible combinations of upgrades and allies on the board.